8rightside/Resistance/README.md

 **Resistance** is a Swift library for creating and manipulating resistors and their values.
 It was designed to be easy to use whilst still providing plenty of features including:

-- Easy to use API for creating resistors
+- Easy to use API
+- Support for four, five, and six band resistors
 - E-Series standards functionality
 - Tolerance and temperature coefficient calculations
-- Swift Playground full of example code
+- Swift Playground documentation

 ## Usage
 ### Creating a Resistor